Every year cruise lines launch new ships, and the focus always seems to be bigger is better.

 Big cruise ships are best known for their innovative thrills and attractions.

-All these activities mean the ship will be noisier than smaller vessels.
-And you’ll likely be sharing the space with kids and teens.
+All these activities mean big ships are noisier than smaller vessels.
+And you’ll likely be sharing the decks with kids and teens.

-The ships are quieter than their larger counterparts.
-There’s a more significant focus on traditional cruise activities and relaxation.
+The small cruise ships are quieter than their larger counterparts.
+With fewer heart-pounding thrills, there’s a more significant focus on traditional cruise activities and relaxation.

 Large cruise ships boast more entertainment options.
 Additionally, the newer vessels use state-of-the-art technology to create one-of-a-kind experiences.